genesiscommunitysuccess/docs/docs/tutorials/quick-guides/fields_from_scratch.md

 }
 ```

-While coding, you shoule notice that there is autocompletion that helps with the configuration and its arguments.
+While coding, note that autocompletion helps with the configuration and its arguments.

 ![Fields Code Completion](/img/field_autocompletion.png)

 ### Generate the Fields

-The next project to explore is `trade-101-dictionary-cache`.
-It depends on `trade-101-config` and contains the generated code based on the configuration.
+Now look at the `trade-101-dictionary-cache`.
+This depends on `trade-101-config` and contains the generated code based on the configuration.
 To explore the generated code, navigate to `trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kt`.
-You will find the `Fields` object with pre-generated literals - those are fields that are commonly used in trading applications so they get generated out-of-the-box for faster development.
+You will find the `Fields` object with pre-generated literals.
+These are fields that are commonly used in trading application,s so they get generated out-of-the-box for faster development.
 To see the fields you have just added, you will have to build the project again:

 ```bash
 mvn package